 I just finished reading Falling Upward: A Spirituality for the Two Halves of Life by Richard Rohr, which is one of those Christian books that’s part devotional and part self-help.
 The book focuses on “two halves” of spiritual development, or what members of the resistance have dubbed “being woke”: at some point in your spiritual life, you begin to realize that just because a group calls itself “Christian” does not mean everyone within it is alike.
 Not every Christian has the same questions, the same doubts, and the same experiences.

 When lived experiences conflict with what you’ve been taught about God and the Bible, spiritual stretching is inevitable.
-It may be that some of our spiritual needs are better met in places outside of church or bible study.

 As an Episcopalian who believes in a “Lord, help my unbelief” sort of way – and one from a secular Jewish background as well – I’ve probably experienced more than two halves of spiritual life already, and with more to come (I realize that means I’m no longer talking about “halves,” but I have two English degrees; what do I know about fractions?).
 “Double belonging” is second nature to me.